john-azzaro/Study-Node-Web-Servers/README.md

 --------
 <dd>

-Although it seems as though Express would have an overall win vs raw HTTP Node.js in creating a http server, not only because it provides an abstraction layer above the raw http module making it *much* easier to work with, as well as the benefits of having a wide variety of middleware, etc, the raw HTTP Node.js seems managable if not a bit more complex to deal with.
+Although it seems as though Express would take the overall win vs raw HTTP Node.js in creating a http server (not only because it provides an abstraction layer above the raw http module making it *much* easier to work with, as well as the benefits of having a wide variety of middleware, etc) the raw HTTP Node.js seems managable if not a bit more complex to deal with.

 For example, here's a comparison between using raw HTTP and express.

 "Hello world!" using raw HTTP server with Node.js:
 ```JavaScript